Cambridge Rindge and Latin School: Current institution

+In 1987, in response to this concern, the school formed the Key Results Committee: a formal committee that set to research "exemplary schools" across the United States, decided against setting up the two schools.
+They instead (in their words) "proposed concrete measures to boost house identity."
+They also decided to rewrite the mission statement of the school, saying that:

+The primary commitment of the Cambridge Rindge and Latin School is the preparation of students to be literate, competent, educated, skilled, informed citizens—appreciative of the arts, capable of critical thinking and problem solving, and able to function effectively within a complex, interdependent and pluralistic world.

 From 1969 to 2000 the school hosted an experimental program known as The Pilot School, founded as a joint venture of the Cambridge public schools and the Harvard Graduate School of Education.
 The Pilot School was established to offer a small classroom experience including outside-of-school experiences.
 The program closed in June 2000 as part of an overall restructuring of the school.

 In 2001 there was an attempt to restructure the Cambridge Rindge & Latin school under headmaster Paula Evans, which had found controversy.
 She resigned shortly afterwards.
 After her resignation she began efforts to create a charter school, which became the Community Charter School of Cambridge (CCSC).
 Colleen Walsh of the Boston Globe said that Evans's charter school efforts "touched off a firestorm" and that "many people" were upset at her because they perceived that she had abandoned Cambridge Rindge & Latin.

 Beginning in 2003, the City of Cambridge set in motion an plan for CRLS: "the first major renovation and refurbishing of the 35-year-old [sic] high school building."
 The project continued to be pushed back, due to state funding issues and other obstructions along the way.
 In 2006, the state announced a return in funding, and by the Spring 2007 the School Committee started looking at wider-ranging renovations for the building.
 The renovations were at last undertaken in 2009-2011.